 The condenser on your air conditioner needs a continual supply of fresh air, which means it should not be installed in a closed space such as an attic or a garage.
 In fact, installing your equipment there could actually void the manufacturer’s warranty.

 By placing your air conditioner on the north (or east) side of your house, you’ll prove a shadier, cooler environment.
 Less direct sunlight means your air conditioner is starting with cooler air, so it doesn’t have to work harder than necessary.

 Your air conditioner needs space to ‘breathe’ — it’s important not to block the airflow so that it can operate at peak efficiency.
-Adequate space also allows easy access to your unit when it needs maintenance or repair.
+Adequate space also allows easy access to your AC unit when it needs maintenance or repair.

 Trees, grass, shrubs, and dirt can all find their way into the coil.
 If you notice some debris gumming things up, give it a little brush off with a broom, or rinse it with a hose when it’s not running.